nbeloglazov/nbeloglazov.github.io/_posts/2014-05-25-quil-intro.md

 images: /images/quil-intro
 ---

-#### Start
-Hi.
-Today I'll show how to use Quil.
+This is an introductory post about nice clojure library called Quil.
 Quil is an interactive animation library for clojure.
-It is based on Processing, but provides nice clojure API for most functions.
+Basically it allows you to draw on a rectangular window.
+Quil provides tons of useful functions for drawing in 2D and 3D.
+In this post I will show how to create and run Quil sketch.
 Let's start with something simple: with trigonometry...
-Everyone loves trigonometry: sin, cos, tan, what can be better?
-Our first sketch will draw a spiral using sin and cos:
+Everyone loves trigonometry: sine, cosine, tangent, what can be better?
+Our first sketch will draw a spiral using sin and cos functions:

 ```clojure
 (ns quil-intro